For Sale By Owner

-Your agent has a keen eye when it comes to what will sell and what is challenging.
-In reality, anything will sell – at the right price, and since you are likely interested in maximizing the sale price, it is our duty and responsibility to advise you on what we think is the best way to do that.
+Your agent has a keen eye when it comes to what will sell and what will be challenging to sell.
+In reality, anything will sell – at the right price, and since you are likely interested in maximizing the sale price and minimizing the time it takes to sell, it is our duty and responsibility to advise you on what we think is the best way to do that.

-The obvious and least expensive repair to your property is paint.
-There is nothing with a bigger-bang-for-the-buck than a coat of fresh paint.
-Your agent will give you some great advice on what current trends are and what you can do to spruce things up.
+The least expensive repair to your property is paint.
+There is nothing with a bigger bang-for-the-buck than a coat of fresh paint.
+Your agent will give you some great advice on what the current trends are and what you can do to spruce things up.
 You may have also heard that the two most important things to buyers are the kitchen and bathroom.
 This still holds true, so when it comes to return on investment, these two areas will produce the biggest results.

-There are many, many areas of your property that may need attention.
+There are many, many areas of your property that may need attention that you don’t even see anymore because you live with it.
 Your agent will help you assess them all, and advise you on their importance to the sale process.
 Depending on market conditions, you may need to do more or less than what you think.
-In a “hot” seller’s market, you’ll have to do less because people just want to get in.
-In slower seller’s markets, you’ll have to do more.
+In a “hot” seller’s market, you’ll have to do less because people just want to get into a property.
+In a slow seller’s market or a strong buyer’s market, you’ll have to do more to get attention.

 Don’t Panic!
-Your agent will walk you through it all.
+Your agent will walk you through all of these things.